-Porsche Panamera Sport Turismo hybrid interior & comfort
+Porsche Panamera Sport Turismo hybrid interior, dashboard & comfort

 The Panamera hybrid has one of the best dashboards going, while the interior is comfortable enough to make even the most epic trip a breeze